 14. SHALL interact with the [OMA-PoC-UP] "Moderated PoC Session Media Burst Control" if it is a Pre-arranged PoC Group Session and the <allow-moderator> element as specified in [OMA DM] is set to "true" for PoC User and the PoC Client requested to be the Moderator and the PoC Server has assigned the role of Moderator to the PoC User.

+15. SHALL include the option tag ‘tdialog’ in a Supported header according to rules and procedures of [RFC4538] ;

 When sending a SIP 488 "Not Acceptable Here" response to the initial SIP INVITE request, the PoC Server: